|

 with the result that medical treatment, between the ages of four and seven, required that he go on crutches.

-His second level education was completed at Winchester College
+His second level couurse of education was pursued at Winchester College

-where he failed his A-level course due to what he regards as his own 'undirected bloody-mindedness'.
-From
+where he failed his final A-level course due to what he regards as his own 'undirected bloody-mindedness'.

 Winchester Beevor went to the Royal Military College, Sandhurst, where he studied under Sir John Keegan